Is BMI an Accurate Measure of Health?

 Bottom Line

-BMI is a simple, inexpensive, and non-invasive way to measure body fat.
-This accounts for its wide use to define obesity in general populations and multiple studies prove its efficacy in this field.
+BMI is a simple, inexpensive, and noninvasive way to measure body fat.
+This accounts for its wide use in defining obesity in general populations, and multiple studies prove its efficacy in this field.

-But as a single measure, it is not perfect and health practitioners can not rely on BMI values only and should always be aware of the above-listed downsides.
+But as a single measure, it is not perfect.
+Health practitioners can not rely on BMI values alone and should always be aware of the above-listed downsides.

 BMR Calculator